bmedicke/quantum_cryptography/readme.md

 3. **L**, left
 4. **R**, right

-H and R are along the X and Y axis.
+H and V are along the X and Y axis.
 L and R 45 degrees rotated from that.

 <img src="media/polarizations.jpg"></img>